Hurtak/sshfs-box/README.md

     - `Required` field.
     - `String` of the local folder where remote locations will be mounted.
     - If the folder does not exist, it will be created automatically.
-- With the given example config `username@host:/dir/subdir` will be avaliable in `/home/username/remote/username@host:-dir-subdir`.
+- With the given example config `username@host:/dir/subdir` will be avaliable in `/home/username/remote/username@host:-dir-subdir` after mounting.

 ## Potential improvements